code-at-the-edge/curriculum-materials/content/courses/intro-workshop/css/index.md

 1. Open [style file](style.css) and copy its content into the CSS section of your code playground.

-  CSS stands for Cascading Style Sheets and is a way to change the colour and fonts on your web pages as well as pretty much everthing else about how they look, we'll learn more about this in a little bit!
+  CSS stands for **Cascading Style Sheets** and is a way to change the colour and fonts on your web pages as well as everything else about how they look, we'll learn more about this in a little bit!

 2. For now, copy the code below in the HTML section of your code playground